Syed-Owais-Ur-Rehman/HAL13ERD/README.md

 ## Osintgram
-Osintgram

-For further help, you may refer to the [GHunt](https://github.com/mxrch/GHunt) repository.
+Osintgram is an OSINT tool on Instagram.
+It offers an interactive shell to perform analysis on the Instagram account of any user by its nickname

 ### ⚙️ Setup
-Write the following code to install the tool on Kali:

 ```
 ```
 Use ``
+For further help, you may refer to the [Osintgram](https://github.com/Datalux/Osintgram) repository.